 This value, 9.8 °C/km, is called the dry adiabatic lapse rate.
-This a very rapid cooling rate, causing dry air to come to the temperature of surrounding air quickly.
+This is a very rapid cooling rate, causing dry air to come to the temperature of surrounding air quickly.

 Warm, moist air, however, behaves somewhat differently.
 This difference is crucial for the formation of thunderstorms.
-As the parcel of warm, moist air rises it initially cools by the dry adiabatic lapse rate, i.e. it cools by about 10 °C (9.8 °C) for every km it rises.
+As the parcel of warm, moist air rises, it initially cools by the dry adiabatic lapse rate, i.e., it cools by about 10 °C (9.8 °C) for every km it rises.

-Interesting fact: the moist adiabatic lapse rate is not constant – it depends on the temperature and pressure.
-At 1000 mbar and 20 °C it is 4.3 °C/km, at 0 °C and 600 mbar pressure it is 5.4 °C and -20 °C and 400 mbar pressure it is 7.3 °C/km.
+Interesting fact: The moist adiabatic lapse rate is not constant – it depends on the temperature and pressure.
+At 1000 mbar and 20 °C it is 4.3 °C/km; at 0 °C and 600 mbar pressure, it is 5.4 °C and -20 °C; and at 400 mbar pressure, it is 7.3 °C/km.

-The height at which the moisture condenses can be seen visually; this is the height of the bases of clouds (in thunderstorms the base is usually called a rain-free base).
+The height at which the moisture condenses can be seen visually; this is the height of the bases of clouds (in thunderstorms, the base is usually called a rain-free base).

 Recap: As the warm, moist air rises and cools, the moisture condenses into water droplets, releasing latent heat and warming the air.
 The air, therefore, cools less rapidly than it would if it did not contain moisture.
 This makes moist, warm air rise higher (and faster) than dry, warm air.
 As water droplets freeze, they release latent heat, warming the air further.